bakdata/kpops/docs/docs/user/core-concepts/components/kafka-sink-connector.md

 #### destroy

-The associated sink connector is removed.
+The associated sink connector is removed from the Kafka Connect cluster.

 #### reset